esharri2/strapi-gatsby-starter/README.md

    - DATABASE_USERNAME
    - DATABASE_PASSWORD
    - DATABASE_URI
+   - NETLIFY_BUILD_HOOK

    Use values from your mLab db.

 1. Deploy your code to Heroku.
+1. Author some content like you did on your local Strapi instance.
+Don't forget to add public read (find / findone) permissions to your CMS in the **Roles and Permissions** section.

 ### Frontend